meatball133/crystal/concepts/union-type/about.md

 p typeof(a) # => (Int32 | String)
 ```

-This inference is happening automatically, and there is other scenarios where for example a method can return a union type so will the compiler infer it.
+This inference happens automatically, and there are other scenarios where, for example, the compiler will infer that a method returns a union type.

 ```crystal
 text = "Hello world"[10]?